Let there be Light

 Dual spectrum bulbs

 Dual spectrum bulbs contain both the workings HPS bulbs and MH bulbs within a single bulb.
 You can use these during all stages of growth, in that this is a true full-spectrum bulb.

 Compact Fluorescent Lights (CFL) and Fluorescent Tubes can also be used in grow rooms.
 They are cheaper and easier to set up and maintain than HIDs, are good for young plants or clones that don’t yet need a lot of light, and are best for very small “grow rooms” with just one or two plants that don’t exceed 12 inches in height.
 However, yields are lower than with HIDs because fluorescents just don’t have the intensity of the high power lamps.

 Light Emitting Diode (LED) lights have made their way into many grow rooms.
 Although still developing and relatively new to the scene, growers have been impressed with their performance thus far.

-We’ll address the benefits and drawbacks of each in greater detail throughout the series.
-In the next article: HID lights.
+We address the benefits and drawbacks of each in greater detail throughout the series.
+Check out the next article: HID lights.